Have a cuppa ...

 Manding opened the door and peered out.
 Seeing no one, she shrugged and went back in.

 It wasn’t the first time I had eavesdropped on their conversation.
 Manding and Lisa worked in our hardware store.
 My parents and I lived on top and the salesgirls lived in a nipa hut at the back.
 A thatched roof and woven fronds for walls, a hut made for easy eavesdropping.
-I had not meant to go on doing it.
-It had started out as a game, something naughty that I could get away with, but as new worlds unfolded through the pictures they painted, each night I stole out to listen.
+I had not meant to go on doing it but as new worlds unfolded through the pictures they painted, each night I stole out to listen.
 It became my bedtime story.

 Every night I waited for the next episode.
-They went on about their families, the money they had to send home every month to help out, the latest movie; tricks for having healthy hair.
-Boring!
-I hopefully glued my ear to the wall, frantically but quietly shooing away the mosquitoes that left little red bumps on my skin.
+I glued my ear to the wall, frantically but quietly shooing away the mosquitoes that left little red bumps on my skin.

 Mama never knew anything of these escapades.
-She always wondered about the mosquito bites on my arms and legs every morning.
-She would take out “White Flower oil” and dab it on all the bites, telling me each time not to scratch.
+She wondered about the mosquito bites on my arms and legs every morning.
+She would take out “White Flower oil” and dab it on all the bites.
 I can still feel the cool sting of the oil, its eucalyptus scent overpowering.
 That was my first perfume.

-“Manding, wait!
-Me, too!”
-I rushed upstairs to get a towel and clean T-shirt and shorts.
+“Manding, wait!”
+I rushed upstairs to get a towel, panties, T-shirt and shorts.

-When I got to the bathroom, Manding was putting her clean clothes on a shelf on the wall.
-She reached for mine and put them beside her pile.
-Under the shelf, on nails, hung a row of malongs, long, wide pieces of cloth in bright reds, blues, greens and yellows the girls used to wrap around themselves when bathing.
+Manding put her clean clothes on a shelf on the bathroom wall.
+She reached for mine and put them beside hers.
+Under the shelf hung a row of malongs, long, wide pieces of brightly-colored printed cloth the girls used to wrap around themselves when bathing.

-The bathroom was small with cement walls and floors, gutters running around the four walls to serve as a drain, a naked bulb hanging from the ceiling.
-The faucet dripped into a plastic pail in one corner, a tabo, a plastic dipper, floating on top of the water.
+The small bathroom had cement walls and floors, gutters running around the four walls to serve as a drain, a naked bulb hanging from the ceiling.
+The faucet dripped into a plastic pail in one corner; a tabo, a plastic dipper, floated on top of the water.

-She unzipped her dress, turned her back to me, slid the sleeves down and using her chin to hold the dress against her body, she unhooked her bra.
+She unzipped her dress, slid the sleeves down and using her chin to hold the dress against her body, she unhooked her bra.
 Reaching for her red malong, she wrapped it around her, tying a knot in front.
 The dress and bra fell to the floor.
-She picked them up and put them in a basin of soapy water to soak.
-I stripped to my panties and put my T-shirt and shorts in, too.
-She squatted, got the tabo, filled it with water from the pail and poured it on her hair.
-She shampooed and rinsed then massaged coconut milk into her scalp with brisk, circular motions, carefully working it through each strand of hair.
-Wringing out the excess milk, she twirled the thick wet strand into a knot on her head.
+She picked them up and put them in a basin of soapy water.
+I stripped to my panties and put my green T-shirt and denim shorts in the basin.
+She squatted, filled the tabo with water from the pail and poured it on her hair.
+She shampooed and rinsed, then massaged coconut milk into her scalp with brisk, circular motions, carefully working it through each strand of hair.
+Wringing out the excess milk, she twirled the thick wet strand into a knot on her head and stuck a thin wooden stick to hold it in place.

 Laughing, taking my hands out of my hair, she said, “Jingjing, not just the hair, silly; the scalp, go down deep and rub.
 Here, let me.”